millionsofjeffries/Yamaha-xmv-controller-for-Home-Assistant/README.md

 **Home Assistant - Yamaha XMV MTX Controller** v1.0

-This is a custom component for Home Assistant to control Yamaha XMV series AV processors / amplifiers over an IP network.
+This is a custom component for Home Assistant to control Yamaha XMV series MTX AV processors / amplifiers over an IP network.
 These processors/amps are usually located in commercial settings e.g. Theatres, Restaurants etc and can be controlled remotely via various methods.
 This has all been tested with a XMV-MTX3 Matrix processor.

 It creates a media_player entity for each configured output zone, allowing you to independently control channel state (ON OR OFF), volume, and mute for each one.
 The component maintains a persistent, real-time connection to the amplifier, so any changes made from other sources (like a wall panel) will be instantly reflected in Home Assistant.